marciolm/sd6wsn/Readme.md

-SDWSN framework for 6LoWPAN using Contiki and Node.js controller
+SD6WSN: A SDWSN framework for 6LoWPAN using Contiki and Node.js controller
 ==============================================================================